benhoyt/benhoyt.github.com/writings/2020-07-01-generics-in-go.md

     }
 </pre>

-<p>The one constraint you can't write as a type list is for the <tt>==</tt> and <tt>!=</tt> operators, because in Go you can compare structs, arrays, and interface types for equality.
+<p>The one constraint that can't be written as a type list is for the <tt>==</tt> and <tt>!=</tt> operators, because Go allows comparing structs, arrays, and interface types for equality.
 To solve this, the proposal suggests adding a built-in <tt>comparable</tt> constraint to allow equality operators.
 This would be useful, for example, in a function which finds the index of a value in a slice or array:</p>

 <pre>
     // Index returns the index of x in s, or -1 if not found.